IBM/Hybrid-Cloud-Applications-and-Services/README.md

     bash database_init.sh
     ```

-3. To reach the API Discovery user interface, go to `https://localhost:9443/ibm/api/explorer`.
-Since docker only expose tcp port and api-connect is using https port, we need to authenticate the website.
+3. To reach the WebSphere Liberty API Discovery user interface, go to `https://localhost:9443/ibm/api/explorer`.
+Since docker only exposes tcp port and api-connect is using https port, we need to authenticate the website.
 Then, use the credentials from your server.xml to login (For this example, the **username** is `admin` and the **password** is `admin`).

 	You should see something like this in your API Discovery user interface.

 	![discovery](images/discovery.png)

-4. As shown in the following screen capture, you can click the **Try it out** button, which starts your application, running on Docker
+4. As shown in the following screen capture, you can click the **Try it out** button, which starts the sample Airline application, running on Docker

 	![try it out](images/try-it-out.png)